composewell/streamly/docs/User/HowTo/optimizing.md

 whereas Haskell uses the heap for all memory needs, avoiding stack-size constraints.
 This makes memory use in Haskell more flexible and often more efficient in highly concurrent applications.

+See the `loopDir0` function in [this example](https://github.com/composewell/streamly-examples/blob/ebf9470ce2e96f9882653bb1e0ae1b1a239487e3/examples/BasicDirStream.hsc) for a case where a mutable `buffer` is passed to the function which is reused in each iteration of the loop to avoid unnecessary allocation work to achieve performance equivalent to C.

 ## `unsafePerformIO`